Textualize/textual/docs/guide/compound.md

 In the output above, you will see that the three `EditableText` widgets are in edit mode because you can see the placeholder text in the internal `Input` widgets.

+### Posting custom messages

+A compound widget must define messages that are posted at the appropriate times to allow user apps / screens to interact with the compound widget.
+In the case of our widget `EditableText`, those messages will be:

+ - `EditableText.Display`, posted when the widget switches into display mode; and
+ - `EditableText.Edit`, posted when the widget switches into edit mode.

+Furthermore, when handling the message `Button.Pressed` from the sub-widget `Button`, we need to use the method [`.stop`][textual.message.Message.stop] to prevent it from bubbling.
+If we do not, app implementers may inadvertently handle button presses that are internal to the widget `EditableText`.

+This brings is the final change we will make to the widget `EditableText`:

+=== "editabletext.py"

+    ```py hl_lines="53-54 56-57 80 100 116"
+    --8<-- "docs/examples/guide/compound/editabletext.py"
+    ```

+    1. Posted when the widget switches to display mode.
+    2. Posted when the widget switches to edit mode.
+    3. We prevent the message `Button.Pressed` from bubbling up the DOM hierarchy.
+    4. We post the custom event `EditableText.Display` so that container apps / screens can act appropriately.
+    5. We post the custom event `EditableText.Edit` so that container apps / screens can act appropriately.

 ## Intermission

 On our way to understanding how to define and work with compound widgets, we have implemented `EditableText`.